tezedge/tezedge-firewall/README.md

 ### Install

-The following instructions working well on Ubuntu 20.04.
+The following instructions have been tested to work well on Ubuntu 20.04.

 #### Dependencies